Brett-Huseman/KickstarterAnalysis/README.md

 #### What are some other possible tables and/or graphs that we could create?
   Depending on what Louise was curious about, there are tons of different tables and graphs that could be made from this dataset.
 The following list are ideas for graphs that I think may have had interesting results:

 - We could have created a new field based on the date created and date finished, and seen how the duration of a campaign is related to its outcome
-- How the success rate of theatre campaigns compare to the success rate of other subcategories
+- How does the success rate of theatre campaigns compare to the success rate of other subcategories?
 - How does the average donation amount relate to the success rate of campaigns, and does this differ in different categories of campaigns?
 - Overall, has the success rate of Kickstarter campaigns improved or gotten worse through the years of its existence?
+- Does the country of origin affect the campaign's success?